Fast degree-preserving rewiring of complex networks: Abstract

 \section{Abstract}

-{In this paper we introduce a new, fast, degree-preserving rewiring algorithm for altering the assortativity of complex networks, which we call \textit{Fast total link (FTL) rewiring} algorithm.
-Commonly used existing algorithms require a large number of iterations, in particular in the case of large dense networks.
+{In this paper we introduce a new, fast, degree-preserving rewiring algorithm for altering the assortativity of complex networks, which we call the \textit{Fast total link (FTL) rewiring} algorithm.
+Commonly used existing algorithms require a large number of iterations, particularly in the case of large dense networks.
 This can especially be problematic when we wish to study ensembles of networks.
-In this work we aim to overcome aforementioned scalability problems by performing a rewiring of all edges at once to achieve a very high assortativity value before rewiring samples of edges at once to reduce this high assortativity value to the target value.
-The proposed method performs better than existing methods by several orders of magnitude for a range of structurally diverse complex networks, both in terms of the number of iterations taken, and time taken to reach a given assortativity value.
-Here we test our proposed algorithm on networks with up to $100,000$ nodes and around $750,000$ edges and find that the relative improvements in speed remain, showing that the algorithm is both efficient and scalable. }
+In this work we aim to overcome aforementioned scalability problems by developing an algorithm which improves upon existing algorithms.
+The method we propose performs better than existing methods by several orders of magnitude for a range of structurally diverse complex networks, both in terms of the number of iterations required, and time taken to reach a given assortativity value.
+Additionally, we highlight the result that we can rewire a graph to have the maximum (minimum) possible assortativity for the given degree sequence while having just one component. }